List of Scream (film series) characters: Mark Kincaid

 Mark Kincaid is a detective investigating the most recent Ghostface murders.
-He displays an interest in horror films, and in the history of Sidney Prescott.
+He displays an interest in horror films, and in the history of Sidney Prescott, later implied that he is infatuated with her.
 When Sidney is forced to confront the killer, Kincaid is concerned for her and secretly follows her.
 Kincaid is attacked and severely wounded by Ghostface.
 After Ghostface is killed, he is seen with Sidney, Dewey and Gale at Sidney's house, preparing to watch a movie.

-In the fifth film of the franchise, Sidney is married and has children with a man named Mark, which directors Tyler Gillett and Matt Bettinelli-Olpin later confirmed was in fact Mark Kincaid.
-He is mentioned again in Scream VI, where it's stated Sidney and him have gone into hiding with their kids in response to the most recent killings in New York.